Phate6660/bindings/README.md

 or `cargo install --path .` (inside the root dir of the git repo) and ensure<br>
 `$HOME/.cargo/bin` is in your `$PATH`.

+Note: Has the same deps as `inputbot`, so please check out [their repo](https://github.com/obv-mikhail/InputBot).

 ## Modification

 You'll need to modify the source to fit your needs.
 Currently, it is<br>